Interior Department rule aims to crack down on methane leaks from oil, gas drilling on public lands

 “By leveraging modern technology and best practices to reduce natural gas waste, we are taking long-overdue steps that will increase accountability for oil and gas operators and benefit energy communities now and for generations to come,” she said.

-The rule is expected to prevent billions of cubic feet of natural gas from being wasted through venting, flaring and leaks, Haaland and other officials said.
+The rule, which takes effect in June, is expected to generate more than $50 million per year in additional royalties while preventing billions of cubic feet of natural gas from being wasted through venting, flaring and leaks, Haaland and other officials said.

 Venting and flaring activity from oil and gas production on public lands has significantly increased in recent decades.
 Between 2010 and 2020, total volumes of natural gas lost to venting and flaring on federal and tribal lands averaged about 44.2 billion cubic feet per year — enough to serve roughly 675,000 homes, the Interior said.
 The figure represents a sharp increase from an annual average of 11 billion cubic feet lost to venting and flaring in the 1990s.